 By Tatiana Bido, Features Editor |

 It’s a dilemma that can be difficult to figure out on your own.
 As powder, liquid and cream makeup formulas continue to evolve and change for the better, it’s hard to know which products work best on your skin and which ones work well together.

-Consider Your Skin
+Consider Your Skin Type

-New powder formulas are making it easier to get the same benefits of a liquid base without these issues of movement and durability.
-“Today's powder formulations can be quite sophisticated.
+New powder formulas are also making it easier to get the same benefits of a liquid base without these issues of movement and durability.
+“Today's powder foundations can be quite sophisticated.
 The development of surface-treated pigments brought some of the properties of liquid foundations to powders.
-Surface-treated pigments are enhanced by a layer of silicone or other materials that improve application, how they feel on the skin and add long-wear properties,” says Dobos.
+Surface-treated pigments are enhanced by a layer of silicone or other materials that improve application, how they feel on your skin and add long-wear properties,” says Dobos.

-Layering powders and creams can seem confusing, but a simple trick to remember is that powders go on better over liquids and not the other way around.
-Even if your preferred base is a powder, the pros recommend applying it after you’ve applied your creams or liquids.
-“If you love a cream blush, contour or highlighter, apply it first and then your powder foundation on top,” recommends Selby.
+A simple rule to remember for layering is that powders will go on better over liquids and not the other way around.
+Even if your preferred base is a powder foundation, the pros recommend applying it after you’ve applied your creams or liquids.
+“If you love a cream blush, contour or highlighter, apply it first and then your powder foundation after,” recommends Selby.
 But, there are exceptions.
-“It really depends on the products, but products that contain talc are harder to blend into each other as talc is drying,” he adds.
+“It really depends on the products, but those that contain talc are harder to blend into each other as talc is drying,” he adds.

 Tried and Tested